OpusCapita/react-crudeditor/README.md

 <dl>
   <dt>Logical ID</dt>
-  <dd>Entity item's visible string ID, which may or may not be DB <i>Primary ID</i>.</dd>
+  <dd>Entity instance's visible string ID, which may or may not be DB <i>Primary ID</i>.</dd>

   <dt>Operation</dt>
-  <dd>Optional actions to be perfomed with an entity item.
+  <dd>Optional actions to be perfomed with an entity instance.
 There are three kinds of operations:
     <ul>
       <li><i>Internal</i> - predefined operation.
 Its handler is defined inside CRUD Editor,</li>
       <br />